History of Carlos Correa in Timeline

 In June 2021, Carlos Correa and Daniella Rodriguez announced on Instagram that they were expecting their first child.

-July 4, 2021: Named MLB All-Star Reserve
+July 4, 2021: Named to MLB All-Star Game

 On July 4, 2021, Carlos Correa was named a reserve to the MLB All-Star Game, marking his second career selection.
 At the time, he ranked fifth in the AL in OPS (.926).

-November 3, 2021: Declared Free Agent
+November 3, 2021: Declared a Free Agent

 November 29, 2021: Birth of First Child

-2021: Career Highs and Awards
+2021: Career Highs and Awards in 2021

-2021: Second All-Star Team and Gold Glove Awards
+2021: All-Star, Gold Glove, and Platinum Glove Awards

-June 9, 2022: Consecutive Home Runs vs Yankees
+June 9, 2022: Consecutive Home Runs with Teammates

-October 2022: Second Pregnancy Announcement
+October 2022: Second Child Pregnancy Announcement

 In October 2022, Carlos Correa and Daniella Rodriguez announced on Instagram that they were expecting their second child.